CPPO: Contrastive Perception Policy Optimization for VLM Agents: Related Work

-\textbf{Contrastive Learning in RL.} Contrastive learning has also been explored in RL as a way to learn more robust and discriminative representations.
-Prior works such as CURL \citep{curl}, SPR \citep{spr}, SODA \citep{soda}, and TACO \citep{taco} leverage contrastive objectives on latent features to improve sample efficiency and generalization in visual RL tasks.
-Recently, contrastive methods have also been explored for alignment with human feedback.
-Contrastive Preference Learning \citep{conpref} proposes learning directly from human feedback signals without relying on standard RLHF pipelines, by using a contrastive objective to distinguish preferred behaviors.
-Similarly, Contrastive Preference Optimization (CPO) \citep{cpo} applies this principle in the context of LLMs, showing that contrastive objectives can outperform traditional RL-based preference optimization in domains like machine translation.
-While these methods highlight the versatility of contrastive learning across RL and alignment, VLM policy optimization remains unexplored.
-Our approach introduces a \emph{token-level contrastive loss} tailored to VLMs, that is applied specifically to vision-dependent tokens within reasoning rollouts.
+\textbf{Contrastive Learning in RL.} Contrastive learning has been explored in general RL literature to improve representation quality and sample efficiency, e.g., CURL \cite{curl}, SPR \cite{spr}, SODA \cite{soda}, and TACO \cite{taco}.
+Recently, contrastive methods have been adopted for preference alignment in LLMs, e.g., Contrastive Preference Learning \cite{conpref} and Contrastive Preference Optimization (CPO) \cite{cpo}.
+However, VLM policy optimization remains unexplored.
+Our approach introduces a token-level contrastive loss as a self-supervised approach to improve policy's perception quality.

+\textbf{Augmenting Input Image.} Adding perturbation to image inputs is used in prior works to reduce object-hallucination (VCD by \citet{leng2024mitigating}) and improve visual grounding (SeVa by \citet{zhu2024self}) at inference/alignment time.
+Other approaches improve vision encoder of VLMs (Epistemic-Uncertainty Masking by \citet{seo2025epistemic}) or inject image-grounded signals at decode time (MARINE by \citet{zhao2024mitigating}).
+Unlike these methods, which are primarily training-free, post-hoc, or operate at the vision encoder level, CPPO embeds image perturbations into RL training and applies a token-level contrastive loss only to entropy-identified perception tokens to shape the policy’s visual sensitivity during optimization rather than correcting it post hoc.